Schumer predicts passage of U.S. coronavirus funding bill

-The U.S. Congress moved toward a fourth coronavirus relief bill expected to top $450 billion, as Senate Democratic Leader Chuck Schumer said all major provisions were agreed, and that the Trump administration has signed off on a national testing strategy.
+U.S. Senate Democratic leader Chuck Schumer said on Tuesday that congressional leaders and the Trump administration had largely agreed on a new coronavirus relief deal worth more than $450 billion, and the White House has signed off on a national testing strategy.
 "I believe we have a deal, and I believe that we will pass it this afternoon at 4 p.m.
 (2000 GMT)," Schumer told CNN.

-He said the package would include more money for small businesses and hospitals as well as the testing strategy that will help states lift extensive stay-at-home orders and advisories intended to slow the spread of the potentially lethal respiratory disease.
+He said the package would include more money for small businesses and hospitals as well as the testing strategy to help states lift stay-at-home orders meant to slow the spread of the lethal respiratory disease.
 "We need a national strategy, as the governors have said, to get the kinds of testing that's done, to get the contact tracing, to make the tests free," Schumer said.
-He said President Donald Trump - who has talked about testing as largely a state responsibility - had agreed to this "and it will be in the proposal".
+He said Republican President Donald Trump - who has said testing is largely a state responsibility - had agreed.

-Republicans and Democrats have been battling for more than a week over what to include in the fourth round of financial stimulus intended to ease the heavy economic toll of a pandemic that has killed more than 42,000 Americans.
-There was no immediate announcement of a deal, however, from the Republican side.
-Republicans control the Senate, and aides cautioned there was no deal until that announcement was made.
+Republicans and Democrats have been sparring over what to include in a fourth bill to ease the heavy economic toll of a pandemic that has killed more than 42,000 Americans.
+Republicans control the Senate.
+Aides cautioned there was no deal until they announce one.

+In the House of Representatives, some Republicans have been arguing with Democrats over whether lawmakers should return to Washington, following Trump's suggestions that it is time to reopen the U.S. economy.
+While Democrats have been been urging the House to allow votes via teleconference, some Republicans insist Congress reconvene.

-A deal would end a stalemate over Trump's request to add to a small-business loan program.
+"We should be here in person to vote.
+That's the way it’s been done for 200 years; that's the way we should do it now," Republican Representative Andy Harris told reporters.
+Harris wore a plastic face shield to Tuesday's brief House "pro forma" session.
+A coronavirus deal would end a stalemate over Trump's request to add to a small-business loan program.
 Congress set up the program last month as part of a $2.3 trillion coronavirus economic relief plan, but it has already run out of money.

-Some of the details of the new package emerged on Monday.
-It is expected to include at least $300 billion for a small business payroll loan program and a separate provision of $50 billion for another small business disaster loan facility.
+The new package is expected to include at least $300 billion for a small business payroll loan program and $50 billion for small business disaster loans.
+Addressing concerns that previous legislation had overly benefited larger, better-connected companies, Schumer said $125 billion of small business funds in the new package will go to "mom and pop" and minority-owned operations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)